-Train Using AutoML workflow
+Train Using AutoML tool workflow

 The Train Using AutoML tool automates the following:

 - Data preprocessing—Successful ML projects require collection of high-quality input data that addresses a specific problem.
 This data may come from disparate data sources and may need to be combined.
-Once the data has been collected and synthesized, it needs to be cleaned and de-noised to ensure that ML algorithms can effectively be trained on it and learn from it.
+Once the data has been collected and synthesized, it must be cleaned and de-noised to ensure that ML algorithms can effectively be trained on it and learn from it.
 This step is typically time-consuming and tedious, and may require detailed, domain-specific knowledge and experience.
 Data cleaning can involve identifying and handling missing values, detecting outliers, correcting mislabeled data, and so on, all of which may require a substantial level of time and effort from the ML practitioner.
 The following are the preprocessing steps:

 - Remove outliers—Outliers are data points that are dissimilar to the rest of the data points.
 Reasons for these outliers include data entry errors, data measurement errors, or a legitimate dissimilarity.
 Regardless of the cause, it is important to remove outliers from the data, as they have a tendency to confuse the model during the training phase.
-Common methods of addressing outliers are correcting the entries manually or deleting the entries from the dataset.
+Common methods of addressing outliers are manually correcting the entries or deleting the entries from the dataset.

 - Scale and normalize the data—One of the core assumptions while training a linear model machine learning model such as OLS (the residuals) is that the data being trained is distributed normally; that is, it follows a bell curve.

-Ensure that all the columns in the dataset are in the same scale so the model does not give importance to columns whose values fall in the larger scale.
+Ensure that all columns in the dataset are in the same scale so the model does not give importance to columns whose values fall in the larger scale.
 This is done by applying scaling techniques on the dataset.

 - Convert categorical data to numerical—Most of the machine learning models require the data that is being used for training to be in the form of numbers.
 They cannot work with other data types.
 Convert nonnumeric columns such as State, Country, City, or Land cover category, Construction type, Dominant political party, and so on, to numbers.
 Techniques used to convert categorical data to numbers include label encoding and one-hot encoding.

 - Feature engineering and feature selection—The columns that are used during the model training process are called features.
 The usefulness of these features while the model learns varies.
-Some of the features may not be useful, and in such cases, the model improves when the features are removed from the dataset.
+Some of the features may not be useful, and in these cases, the model improves when the features are removed from the dataset.

 Approaches such as recursive feature elimination and random feature techniques help determine the usefulness of features in the dataset, and features that are not useful in such approaches are generally removed.